 Consequently, ovoviviparous snakes are gravid for much longer than oviparous snakes.
 Some species can remain pregnant for up to five months before the babies hatch.

-The reproduction process begins in the way that we’re familiar with.
 Once the ova are fertilized, they begin to develop.
 However, in viviparous snakes, there is no egg at all.
 Rather than growing inside eggs, the babies develop inside soft sacs, linked to a placenta via an umbilical cord.

 During development, the babies receive nutrients from the placenta, the same way that mammalian babies do.
 In some viviparous snakes, a yolk sac is also present alongside the placenta.